et-organz/Productivity-App-Hackathon/README.md

-# Productivity App
+# Focus +

-**Productivity App** is a Pomodoro-based study system designed to boost your focus and maximize learning retention.
+**Focus +** is a Pomodoro-based study system designed to boost your focus and maximize learning retention.
 Backed by the latest research in cognitive science and productivity, this tool helps you structure your study sessions for optimal performance.

 ## Features